Skip Top Navigation

 Biography

 Thaís Sant'Ana earned a B.A. in Tourism at Pontifical Catholic University of Campinas (PUC-Campinas) and both a B.A. and M.A. in History at the State University of Campinas (UNICAMP).
-She was a visiting scholar at the University of Alberta and holds a Ph.D. from the University of Illinois at Urbana-Champaign, where she developed the bulk of her current project which investigates entangled histories of migration, urban, and environmental processes in the 19th and 20th century Amazon.
+She was a visiting scholar at the University of Alberta and holds a Ph.D. from the University of Illinois at Urbana-Champaign, where she developed the bulk of her current project which investigates entangled histories of migration, urban, and environmental processes in nineteenth and twentieth-century Amazonia.

 Dr. Sant'Ana received the Sir James Lougheed Award of Distinction for Outstanding Academic Excellence from the Government of Alberta, was a Graduate Fellow at The Newberry & Andrew W. Mellon Foundation Seminar “The Archive: Theory, Form, Practice” and the Alfred J. Hanna Distinguished Postdoctoral Fellow in Latin American and Caribbean Studies at Rollins College.

-Dr. Sant'Ana joined the UHCL faculty as an assistant professor of history in the fall of 2022.
-She teaches undergraduate and graduate courses on colonial and modern Latin America and the Caribbean, environmental, urban, and social histories.
+Dr. Sant'Ana joined the UHCL faculty as an assistant professor of history in the fall of 2022, where she teaches undergraduate and graduate courses on colonial and modern Latin America and the Caribbean, as well as environmental, urban, and social histories.

 Areas of Expertise

-Dr. Sant'Ana's areas of research interests include Latin America and the Caribbean; world histories; migration; urban; environmental; women, gender and culture; museums, and world’s fairs.
+Dr. Sant'Ana's areas of research interests include Latin America and the Caribbean; world histories; migration; urban; environmental; women, gender and culture; memory and history; museums and world’s fairs.

 Publications